 How to see things through your toddler’s eyes

 As a seasoned adult, it’s impossible to see the world in the exact same way Baby does.
 But you should still try and put yourself in her shoes.
 Whether Baby is insisting she do something on her own, getting distracted and making you late, stealing other toddlers’ toys, or screaming in fear when you turn on the vacuum, it might help for you to step back ask yourself what these things would look like if you were an inexperienced toddler whose brain was still developing.

 You’ll probably realize that Baby needs more help, instruction, and clarification.
 For example, instead of getting frustrated and telling your toddler to hurry or you’ll be late, you could help her get her things together, and plan to leave earlier next time.
 Or instead of asking your toddler why she won&;t share, you can explain to her that it’s something she has to do every so often if she wants to keep her toy.
 Right now, it’s best to try and merge the two separate worlds that you and she inhabit.

 Lessons from toddlers

 It’s not always easy being a toddler.
 But being so young does have its advantages.
 Without all the limitations and rules that adults live by, toddlers see a world with endless possibility.
 They find enjoyment from simple things and use their imaginations to make anything more interesting.
-Your toddler feels comfortable expressing emotions and wants, and doesn’t really care too much about what other people think when he protests an injustice or cry because he misses his toy.
+Your toddler feels comfortable expressing emotions and wants, and doesn’t really care too much about what other people think when she protests an injustice or cry because she misses her toy.
 Most importantly, toddlers have the unique skill of being happy for no reason at all.
 Certain kinds of toddler behavior really wouldn’t be appropriate for adults, but maybe we could take a page from a toddler’s book every now and again.